-EPA orders 3-month testing period for new Flint water
+EPA orders 3-month test for new Flint water

 Lansing — Flint will have to treat and test drinking water from a new Lake Huron pipeline for at least three months before providing it to residents under a revised emergency order from the U.S. Environmental Protection Agency.